DynoTheCrux/DynoTheCrux.github.io/lessons/002_SAMS_ADC/lesson.md

 **Quantization** is the process of mapping continuous infinite values to a smaller set of discrete finite values.

-**Note**: There are various methods for quantizing a signal.
+> There are various methods for quantizing a signal.
 One can use the value 0 as a valid value, interpret the most significant bit (MSB) as a sign bit, or use two's complement representation.

 **Quantization Error**: The error that occurs during quantization (the conversion of an analog signal into a digital signal).
 Since digital signals can only represent discrete values, a continuous analog signal is mapped to a digital value that is closest to the analog value.
 This mapping process results in an error, which is referred to as the quantization error.

 ## Task 1: Signal Creation

+Create a script using the programming tool of your choice.
 Generate a discrete sinusoidal signal witht the following properties:
 - Frequency of 5 Hz.
 - Length of 1 s
 - Amplitude of 1